* Translated by AI

 It was a humiliating exit.
 After the final group stage match, the South Korean national football team, which could only watch other countries' games, confirmed its elimination and finally left the site in Mexico.

-The South Korean national football team squad departed from The Westin Guadalajara in Zapopan, Guadalajara, Mexico, on the morning of the 28th (local time), where they had stayed during the tournament.
+The South Korean national football team departed from The Westin Guadalajara in Zapopan, Guadalajara, Mexico, on the morning of the 28th (local time), where they had stayed during the tournament.

 It is reported that local football fans gathered in the hotel lobby from early morning to capture the team's final moments.
-Local fans sent warm encouragement and cheers to the Taegeuk Warriors who had experienced the pain of early elimination, seeing them off.
+Local fans sent warm encouragement and cheers to the Taeguk Warriors who had experienced the pain of early elimination, seeing them off.

-Hwang In-beom (center) and Baek Seung-ho (right) are leaving The Westin Guadalajara in Zapopan, Guadalajara, Mexico. /Photo=NEWS1
+Hwang In-beom (center) and Baek Seung-ho (right) are seen leaving The Westin Guadalajara in Zapopan, Guadalajara, Mexico. /Photo=NEWS1

-Hwang In-beom (center) and Baek Seung-ho (right) are leaving The Westin Guadalajara in Zapopan, Guadalajara, Mexico. /Photo=NEWS1
+Hwang In-beom (center) and Baek Seung-ho (right) are seen leaving The Westin Guadalajara in Zapopan, Guadalajara, Mexico. /Photo=NEWS1

 <© STARNEWS.
 All rights reserved.
 No reproduction or redistribution allowed.>